-The remaining 26 sites have significant natural or historical environment features but do not score as highly, particularly under the NPPF community and amenity criteria: some are formally inaccessible or are distant from the settlement areas.
+The remaining 24 sites have significant natural or historical environment features but do not score as highly, particularly under the NPPF community and amenity criteria: some are formally inaccessible, or are distant from the settlement areas.
 Of these, those scoring 41% (15/36) or over are deemed to be key to preserving the characteristic environment and landscapes of the parish.
 While their combined area is less than 9% of the total area, these are the only sites in the Plan Area where significant, extant, natural and historical heritage still survives.
-Development that threatens or damages natural or historic features of value on these sites should be justified.
+Every effort should be made to resist development which threatens or damages them.

-Policy ENV 2: OTHER ENVIRONMENTALLY SIGNIFICANT SITES - The sites listed (appendix 2) and mapped (figure 5 below and appendix 3) have been identified as being of local significance for their environmental features (natural and/or historical).
+Policy ENV 2: OTHER ENVIRONMENTALLY SIGNIFICANT SITES - The sites listed (appendix 2) and mapped (figure 7 below and appendix 3) have been identified as being of local significance for their environmental features (natural and/or historical).
 They are ecologically important in their own right, their historical features are extant and have visible expression, and they are locally valued.

-The protection and enhancement of the identified features of sites shown on figure 5 and listed in Appendix 2 as 'Other Environmentally significant sites' will be supported.
+The protection and enhancement of the identified features of sites shown on figure 7 and listed in Appendix 2 as 'Other Environmentally significant sites' will be supported.

-Figure 5 Other environmentally significant sites.
+Figure 7.Other environmentally significant sites.
 Numbers are in Environmental Inventory (appendix 2)